-- Consumers in the second stage, otherwise known as the consideration stage, have displayed a clear interest in your business offering.
+- In the second stage, otherwise known as the consideration stage, consumers have displayed a clear interest in your business offering.
 However, whatever it was that enticed the potential customer in the awareness stage no longer works in the consideration stage.
-You have grabbed their attention and know that they are interested in your brand, now you have to maintain that level of consumer interest through social proofing, customer reviews, product descriptions and so on.
+You have grabbed their attention and know that they are interested in your brand.
+Now you have to maintain that level of consumer interest through social proofing, customer reviews, product descriptions, etc.

 - The third stage is known as the decision stage, and consumers found in this stage of the sales funnel are weighing up all their choices.
-This is the perfect opportunity for you to showcase your customer service abilities and offer special discounts and promotions to create a sense of urgency to help guide your client towards picking your business offering and brand.
+This is the perfect opportunity for you to showcase your customer service abilities and offer special discounts and promotions to create a sense of urgency to help your client pick your business offering and brand.

-- The final stage is the retention stage; these are customers who have already purchase your business offering meaning that you should focus on retargeting ads and remarketing techniques to retain these existing consumers who have shown an interest in your brand.
-When it comes to customers in the retention stage it is important to focus on gathering customer feedback so that you can optimize and improve any weak areas of your sales funnel and website experience.
+- The final stage is the retention stage; these are customers who have already purchase your business offering to mean that you should focus on retargeting ads and remarketing techniques to retain these existing consumers who have shown an interest in your brand.
+When it comes to customers in the retention stage, it is important to focus on gathering customer feedback so that you can optimize and improve any weak areas of your sales funnel and website experience.

-So, now that we have a clear grasp of what the five stages of the ecommerce sales funnel is, let’s take a look at Ben Givon’s top tips and advice for optimizing all five stages of the ecommerce sales funnel.
+So, now that we have a clear grasp of the five stages of the eCommerce sales funnel, let’s take a look at Ben Givon’s top tips and advice for optimizing all five stages of the eCommerce sales funnel.